 - Room 135

 - T: +44 (0)20 7927 2784

 I currently work with Prof Nick Mays and other colleagues from LSHTM, LSE, and Imperial College London in the Department of Health funded Policy Innovation Research Unit (PIRU).
 PIRU brings together experts in health and social care research and evaluation methodolgy to improve evidence-based policy-making and its implementation across the NHS, public health and social care (www.piru.ac.uk/).
-Recent projects include evaluations of the National Cold Weather Plan for England and the GP Patient Choice Scheme.
+Recent projects include evaluations of the Integrated Care Pioneers, the National Cold Weather Plan for England and the GP Patient Choice Scheme.